satheesh-kamadani/devops-automation-with-python/README.md

 - 🔹 Run **SonarQube static code analysis** automatically from a Python script
 - 🔹 Scan **Docker images** for vulnerabilities using **Trivy**
 - 🔹 Perform **service health checks** for deployed microservices
 - 🔹 Clean up **stale AWS EBS volumes** and other unused resources using Python
+- 🔹 Build **Docker image build and push to Amazon ECR** using Python

 ---